Abrams says it’s ‘vital’ Congress passes voting rights laws as she makes second run

 She said many states controlled by Republican legislatures were passing laws that would restrict access to the ballot, particularly for people of colour and the poor.

 Under president Joe Biden, Democrats have tried to pass two pieces of legislation that would safeguard voting.
-But while the two measures - the For The People Act, and the attendant John Lewis Voting Rights Act- have passed the House, they have been stalled in the Senate as a result of Republican opposition.
+But while the two bills - the For The People Act, and the attendant John Lewis Voting Rights Act- have passed the House, they have been stalled in the Senate as a result of Republican opposition.

 “Are we going to backslide here in the 21st century,” Senate majority leader Chuck Schumer said this summer, before the bill failed to pass.